Home > Guides > Best microphones for beginners: Up your game with these value mics

 Comparable options in this price range

-Pro tip: Couple the AT2020 on a guitar body with a dynamic microphone like the SM57 on a guitar neck for a full-range sound that will work in any recording.
+Pro tip: Couple the AT2020 on a guitar body with a dynamic microphone like the SM57 on a guitar neck for a fuller sound.

 Best dynamic microphone for beginners: Shure SM57